andrewcbuensalida/formik-yup-form/README.md

 this is to make sure the changes made by other developers that are in remote staging get merged into your local feature branch, but without the extra merge commit because it's rebase, not merge. if there still is a conflict,
     git rebase --abort

+Actually, this might be better.
 If you're fairly certain there will be no conflict and you want to save time, skip the difftool and do this
     git pull --rebase origin staging git pull first does a git fetch which updates all the tracking branches with its corresponding remote branch, then (if it's just git pull) merges current(head) branch with its tracking branch, but if the origin and remote branch are specified (eg. git pull origin staging) then it will merge that remote branch into the current(head) branch.
 Now you can do the pull request below